Graphic Design for Print Design Vs Web Design – Differences

 - It should be displayed concisely and coherently.

-Having said this, both graphic website designs and printed materials still share many factors in common.
+Having said this, graphic website designs and printed materials still share many factors in common.

-Variables such as font sizes, typefaces, shapes, logos, lines, and colours are present.
+Variables include font sizes, typefaces, shapes, logos, lines, and colours.
 Furthermore, experts will need to combine these variables in such a manner as to capture the attention of the viewer.

-However, one potential difference involves the constraints often associated with the design processes themselves.
+However, one potential difference involves the constraints often associated with the design processes.

 Printed media can often be affected by margins, resolution and image complexity.